 Note to readers: I am more active on Google Plus than I am here.

-The purpose of this blog -- and the purpose of all of Mr. Wright's public statements -- are public discussion, and not the delivery of legal, technical or other professional advice.
+The purpose of this blog -- and the purpose of all of Mr. Wright's public statements -- are public education and discussion, and not the delivery of legal, technical or other professional advice.
 If you need advice or complete information, this blog is not the place to get it.
 Mr. Wright's public statements are offered as-is, with no warranty of accuracy or reliability.
 Mr. Wright sometimes revises his published ideas.
 If you use the ideas, you do so at your own risk.

 Mr. Wright's public statements on blogs and the like are not intended to advertise or solicit legal services.